manga-download/haruneko/docs/user-manual/usage/classic/ui-reference.md

    This can either be used to migrate all bookmarks from the previous version of HakuNeko (legacy) or to backup and restore the current list of bookmarks to/from a file.
 6. Sixth provides an entry to open the [Settings](#application-settings) dialog.
    It includes a dropdown menu.
 7. Seventh is for Help.
-It includes a dropdown menu.
+It includes a dropdown menu. <!--Add shortcut if About section created-->
 8. Eight is for About.
-It includes a dropdown menu.
+It includes a dropdown menu. <!--Add shortcut if About section created-->

 ## Bookmark Panel